ForeBoard Home

 For buddies trips and those running Ryder Cup–style scoring, Nassau converts cleanly: each matchup is worth one Ryder Cup point, awarded to the side ahead on money (or matches won if stakes are off).

 This is why Nassau slots so well into a Ryder Cup trip rotation.
 Day one is Best Ball.
 Day two can be Best Ball Nassau (which has more in-day drama than a single match-play round).
-Or day three could be Singles Nassau (the press cascade closes the trip with maximum stakes).
+Or day three could be Singles Nassau.

 Ready to try Nassau?
 Create a round on ForeBoard → Pick your players, choose Nassau as your format, decide singles or best ball, set your stakes (or skip them), and pick your carry-over treatment.
 Share the link with the group.
 ForeBoard runs the three matches, every press, every cascade, and the final settlement automatically.
 You're scoring within thirty seconds — no app, no accounts, no math arguments at the bar.